 The First August Note's funds were disbursed in four payments of \$110,000 factoring in the OID.
 The payments were disbursed on August 2, 2023, August 10, 2023, August 18, 2023 and August 26, 2023.
 The First August Note, along with accrued interest, was due on October 2, 2023 (the "First August Note Maturity Date").
-The First August Note Maturity Date will automatically be extended for two month periods, unless Next sends 10 days written notice, prior to end of any two month period, that it does not wish to extend the note, at which point the end of the then current two month period shall be the First August Note Maturity Date.
-Notwithstanding the forgoing, upon the Company completing a capital raise of at least \$3,000,000, then the entire outstanding principal and interest through the First August Note Maturity Date will be immediately due.
+The First August Note Maturity Date will automatically be extended for two month periods, unless NextNRG sends 10 days written notice, prior to end of any two month period, that it does not wish to extend the note, at which point the end of the then current two month period shall be the First August Note Maturity Date.

-If the Company defaults on the First August Note, (i) the unpaid principal and interest sums, along with all other amounts payable, multiplied by 150% will be immediately due, and (ii) Next has the right to convert all or any part of the outstanding and unpaid principal, interest, penalties, and all other amounts under the First August Note into fully paid and non-assessable shares of the Company's common stock.
+If the Company defaults on the First August Note, (i) the unpaid principal and interest sums, along with all other amounts payable, multiplied by 150% will be immediately due, and (ii) NextNRG has the right to convert all or any part of the outstanding and unpaid principal, interest, penalties, and all other amounts under the First August Note into shares of the Company's common stock.
 The conversion price will be the average closing price over the 10 trading days ending on the date of conversion.

 On August 23, 2023, Company and NextNRG entered into a promissory note (the "Second August Note") for the sum of \$110,000 (the "Second August Loan").
 The Second August Note has an original issue discount ("OID") equal to \$10,000, which is 10% of the aggregate original principal amount of the Second August Loan.
-The unpaid principal balance of the Second August Note has a fixed rate of interest of 8% per annum for the first nine months, afterward, the Note will begin to accrue interest on the entire balance at 18% per annum.
+The unpaid principal balance of the Second August Note has a fixed rate of interest of 8% per annum for the first nine months, afterward, the Second August Note will begin to accrue interest on the entire balance at 18% per annum.

 The Second August Note, along with accrued interest, was due on October 23, 2023 (the "Second August Note Maturity Date").
-The Second August Note Maturity Date will automatically be extended for two month periods, unless Next sends 10 days written notice, prior to end of any two month period, that it does not wish to extend the note, at which point the end of the then current two month period shall be the Second August Note Maturity Date.
-Notwithstanding the forgoing, upon the Company completing a capital raise of at least \$3,000,000, then the entire outstanding principal and interest through the Second August Note Maturity Date will be immediately due.
+The Second August Note Maturity Date will automatically be extended for two month periods, unless NextNRG sends 10 days written notice, prior to end of any two month period, that it does not wish to extend the note, at which point the end of the then current two month period shall be the Second August Note Maturity Date.

-If the Company defaults on the Second August Note, (i) the unpaid principal and interest sums, along with all other amounts payable, multiplied by 150% will be immediately due, and (ii) Next has the right to convert all or any part of the outstanding and unpaid principal, interest, penalties, and all other amounts under the Note into shares of the Company's common stock.
+If the Company defaults on the Second August Note, (i) the unpaid principal and interest sums, along with all other amounts payable, multiplied by 150% will be immediately due, and (ii) Next has the right to convert all or any part of the outstanding and unpaid principal, interest, penalties, and all other amounts under the Second August Note into shares of the Company's common stock.
 The conversion price will be the average closing price over the 10 trading days ending on the date of conversion.

 On August 30, 2023, Company and NextNRG entered into a promissory note (the "Third August Note") for the sum of \$165,000 (the "Third August Loan").
 The Third August Note has an original issue discount ("OID") equal to \$15,000, which is 10% of the aggregate original principal amount of the Third August Loan.
-The unpaid principal balance of the Third August Note has a fixed rate of interest of 8% per annum for the first nine months, afterward, the Note will begin to accrue interest on the entire balance at 18% per annum.
+The unpaid principal balance of the Third August Note has a fixed rate of interest of 8% per annum for the first nine months, afterward, the Third August Note will begin to accrue interest on the entire balance at 18% per annum.